 How to Choose a Test Lab for FCC Certification of IoT Products

 I’ve been an engineer in some very heavily regulated industries where products are tested out the wazoo to make sure they’re safe.
 Even so, getting FCC certification for an IoT product was still a significant endeavor.
 Choosing the right company to perform the testing is the most important decision for success with minimum expense and agony.
+Read on to learn about choosing a test lab for FCC certification.

 What’s a test lab and why would I need one?

-It was a surprise to both my boss and I that we needed an FCC certification testing.
+It was a surprise to both my boss and I that we needed an FCC compliance testing.
 The chief engineer had selected our IoT RF (radio frequency) module specifically because it said pre-certified.
 It had seemed like a safe assumption that we could go wild with sales and installation as soon as we were done manufacturing.

 Imagine my shock when I found a single bolded paragraph in the User Guide.
 It said that, at a minimum, we needed to test any product containing this module for unintentional emissions and the product probably still needed a full certification.